Earl de Blonville is not a victim of cyberstalking.

 Here are some choice quotes from Earl: "I am generally regarded as a global leadership expert."
 "Cyberstalking is a global phenomenon.
 It's big, it's heading our way, it's incredibly dangerous.. because nobody realizes how threatening it is".
 "Anyone who employs people needs to hear what I've got to say.
 "I can save you millions of dollars".
 "Cyberstalking is on the rise here in Australia".

 Cyberstalking is a serious problem rife with elements like obsession, sex, revenge, cruelty, threat of physical harm or lasting emotional suffering.
 For the victim, it can be like a personal horror story, scared and helpless to do anything to discover and stop a relentless torturer.
 It's a serious and often misunderstood problem.
-Using this serious issue as an epithet, as Earl continues to do, in an effort to discredit legitimate inquiry and to cynically distract attention from scrutiny of his failed and fraudulent professional schemes does grave disservice to those who are genuine victims.
+Using this serious issue as an epithet, as Earl continues to do, in an effort to discredit legitimate inquiry and to cynically distract attention from scrutiny of his failed professional schemes does grave disservice to those who are genuine victims.
 Sadly, the big lie cyberstalker tactic wasn't even an original idea of Earl's.
 He borrowed it from discredited "explorer" Ripley Davenport who himself borrowed the "cyberstalker smear" tactic from a guy named Nigel Gifford who was trying to stop the release of a humliating video about his failed expedition.
-But you'll have to read the book.
+But, I digress.

 Earl remains willfully ignorant of the basic definition of cyberstalking when accusing me of same, to wit: I am not anonymous, I have never threatened anyone, I have not posted sexual or suggestive material, when Earl asked to end our email communications, I complied.
 I have been transparent and consistent about the purpose of my research (journalism) from my first email to Earl.
 I have politely contacted various people and organizations, with transparency about my purpose, that I believed would have information about Earl's professional claims.
 This is what journalists do.
 They seek sources and communicate with them.
-All the information I have gathered is either from Earl's own mouth, publications, website, interviews, news articles, emails or from consenting interviews with other sources.
+I created this website as a 21st century version of a newspaper ad or face on a milk carton.
+All the information I have gathered is either from Earl's own words, publications, website, interviews, news articles, emails or from consenting interviews with other sources.
 If Earl disputes the information and representation of his activities found in this website, he has many avenues through which to respond.

 In this document from 2013, Earl states his intention to engage in a concerted campaign to defame me as a cyberstalker.